 Investee Company December 31

-2023 2022
+2024 2023

 Subsidiaries :

-Yeou Yin International Co., Ltd. \$20,386 \$20,673
+Yeou Yin International Co., Ltd. \$20,705 \$20,386

+(1) Subsidiaries:

-- (1) Subsidiaries: - A. Please refer to Note 4.3 to the Company's consolidated financial statements for Year 2023 for subsidiary information. - B. The Company's of share of profit (loss) and other comprehensive income (loss) associates were recogniaed based on these associates audited financial statements, which was recognized based on its unaudited financial statements.
+- A. For more information regarding the subsidiaries of the Company, please refer to Note 4(3) to the Company's consolidated financial statements of 2024.. - B. The Company's of share of profit (loss) and other comprehensive income (loss) associates were recogniaed based on these associates audited financial statements, which was recognized based on its unaudited fiancial statements.

-(2) The company had no investments account for using equity method pledged to others, as of December 31, 2023 and 2022.
+(2) The company had no investments account for using equity method pledged to others, as of December 31, 2024 and 2023.